vnephologist/xi-iot-datastream/contents/lab.rst

 This specific `.gitignore` file is often used with Python projects.
 For our app, the `instance/` line has been added.
 If you are using Git to manage your project's source, this `.gitignore` is a good one to use.

-If you are going to store your application in Git or GitHub (recommended), create a file named `.gitignore` and add the following contents:

 .. code-block:: bash